Watch Out! Frozen Iguanas Fall Out Of Trees

 But not all iguanas respond the same.

 According to Zoo Miami Communications Director Ron Magill, it depends on the size of the iguana.
-He says the larger the iguana, the colder it can tolerate for longer periods.READ MORE: ‘This Is A National Crisis’: Deaths From Car Crashes On The Rise
+He says the larger the iguana, the colder it can tolerate for longer periods.READ MORE: 'Swipe Left For Meth': Florida Sheriff's Investigation Found Dating Apps Used To Sell Meth, Cocaine, LSD

 Adult male iguanas can reach 5 feet in length, and weigh up to 20 pounds so you don’t want one of these guys, sleeping in a tree, to fall on your head or your car.